nowittynamesleft/meta-nca/README.md

 A neural cellular automata (NCA) model to evolve neural networks using local rules.

 ![](https://github.com/nowittynamesleft/meta-nca/blob/multiarchitecture/visualizations/combined_single_layer_all_metaepochs_no_activation.gif)
+<em>Evolution of the weights of a single layer network to train on the Iris dataset.
+No activations are used.</em>

 We have the following setup:
 We have a feed-forward neural network to be trained for the simple classification task on the iris dataset.